imoralescs/imoralescs.github.io/javascript.md

 console.log(square(12));
 // 144
 ```

-The return statement determines the value the function returns.

-Function without return statement always return a default value, which is undefined.
-The only exception is when a new object is created calling a constructor function using new keyword.
-In this case default return value will be the value this.
+The `return` statement determines the value the function returns.
+Function without return statement always return a default value, which is `undefined`.
+The only exception is when a new object is created calling a constructor function using `new` keyword.
+In this case default return value will be the value `this`.

 ```javascript
 function Intro() {